Recognize that the expression \$169^{1/2}\( represents the square root of 169 because an exponent of \)1/2$ means the square root.

 Here are the essential concepts you must grasp in order to answer the question correctly.

 The square root of a number is a value that, when multiplied by itself, gives the original number.
-For example, the square root of 169 is 13 because 13 × 13 = 169.
-Recognizing perfect squares helps simplify expressions with fractional exponents.
+Since 169 is a perfect square, its square root is an integer.
+Recognizing perfect squares helps simplify expressions involving square roots quickly.